sfc-gh-dwilczak/tutorials/docs/fivetran/setup/setup.md

     ```

 ### Account Locator
 Before we move to setting up Fivetran we will want to copy our "account identifier url".
 This is a unique url to your account that will be used in the setup process of fivetran.
-The url is unique (1) to a few different type os snowflake account but the copy link feature should work for this tutorial.
+The url is unique (1) to a few different type of Snowflake accounts but the "copy account url" feature should work for this tutorial.
 { .annotate }

 1.  | URL type                 | URL format                                                         |